sdoxsee/sdoxsee.github.io/blog/_posts/2019-12-17-merry-microservices-part1-resource-server.md

 # Conclusion

-So now, we've got a fully reactive OAuth2 Resource Server built with Spring Boot Webflux app and R2DBC.
+So now, we've got a fully reactive OAuth 2.0 Resource Server built with Spring Boot Webflux app and R2DBC.

 Next time (in [Part 2](/blog/2019/12/17/merry-microservices-part2-ui-gateway)), we'll create a gateway application with React ([Create React App](https://github.com/facebook/create-react-app)) and Spring Cloud Gateway (with Webflux) that will
 1. Serve up our React CRUD application with a great development experience
-2. Manage all the OAuth2 and OpenID Connect token flows automatically and safely with Spring Security 5.2.x and relay the access tokens to our note service
+2. Manage all the OAuth 2.0 and OpenID Connect token flows automatically and safely with Spring Security 5.2.x and relay the access tokens to our note service

 Let me know what you think in the comments section.